• Skip to main content

 Materials: plastic bin with water, table tennis balls, permanent marker, small nets (aquarium nets, insect catching nets)

-Print the words of the Bible verse on balls, one word per ball.
-Make as many sets of balls as you choose.
-Place all the table tennis balls in the bin of water.
-Add balls with no words if you choose.
+the Bible verse on balls, one word per ball.
+Make as many sets of balls as you

 Craft—Storm Bottle